 - Reduce the risk of sarcopenia.

-- Sarcopenia is age related muscle loss.
+- Sarcopenia is age-related muscle loss.

-- Enhanced well being and self-confidence.
+- Enhanced sense of well-being and self-confidence.

 - Improve your body composition.

-- Weight loss, fat loss, muscle gain and improved body composition.
+- Weight loss, fat loss, muscle gain, and improved body composition.

 Exercise and Nutrition Science will continue to unlock more benefits of physical activity.